SAKryukov/dotnet-solution-structure/articles/article0.md

 The the test application "Test.Markup" the normalization is performed as a part of *localization* even when the data is not actually localized.

 Taking this precausion makes the reliability of the approach match the reliability of usual XAML content: not all the mistakes are revealed at the build time, but loading the data using XAML at runtime is the first guart revealing all remaining problems.

+I would use `NormalizeDictionary` during certain developent stage and remove it when the functionality is tested.
+Removing this call is the simple test which gives clear diagnostics on this problem and make it clear how to fix it.

 ### Approach #3: Duck Typing